When to Consider Nasal Polyp Removal

 While not all nasal polyps require removal, when they become large or disruptive enough, removal may be your best option.

-In this case, you want a sinus surgeon who has ample experience under their belt, which certainly describes Cecil Yeung, MD, at Houston Sinus Surgery.
+In this case, you want a sinus surgeon who has ample experience under their belt, which certainly describes Cecil Yeung, MD, and Marcus Hershey, MD at Houston Sinus Surgery.
 Dr. Yeung and our team have successfully performed more than 4,000 sinus surgeries, which means we have the experience you need to breathe easier again.

 Here’s a look at how nasal polyps develop and when removal may be your best treatment option.